 We have the knowledge and resources to pursue your tire case and protect your rights.

-If you or a loved one has been injured by a defective tire, contact the San Antonio Tire Defect Lawyers at Hill Law Firm today.
+If you or a loved one has been injured by a defective tire, contact the San Antonio Tire Defect Lawyer at Hill Law Firm today.
 It is important to preserve the evidence, such as the tire and tread fragments and immediately inspect the scene of the accident, so do not delay.